lucaRizzuti/test-interface/README.md

 ## Why?

-Just for fun and for test all the opzions available on the API (https://developer.github.com/v3/) via angularJS.
+Just for fun and for test all the options available on the API (https://developer.github.com/v3/) via angularJS.

 ### How?